 - Investment in used and useful plant.

 The regulatory agency makes its determinations in a judicial-like proceeding.
-In that proceeding the utility and other interested parties present testimony and exhibits to support their respective interpretations of the above three rate components.
+In that proceeding the utility and other interested parties have an opportunity to present testimony and exhibits that support their respective interpretations of the above three rate components.

 Prudently Incurred Operating Costs

 Operating costs include things like labor, materials and fuels.
-The starting point for determining this component is the raw operating costs taken directly from the utility’s books and records.
-Unless it makes adjustments the regulatory agency will use those raw costs will be used in the formula to establish revenue requirement.
+The starting point for determining this component is the raw operating costs appearing in the utility’s books and records.
+Unless it makes adjustments the regulatory agency will use those raw costs in the formula to establish revenue requirement.
 However, parties participating in the ratemaking process will typically advocate adjustments to the raw data.

 For example, the utility might argue that the raw labor costs should be increased to reflect a negotiated wage increase that is going to take effect during the rate effective period.
 And customers might argue that the raw labor costs should be decreased to exclude costs that were incurred by the utility to repair some type of non-recurring equipment outage.
 Only the regulated agency can sift through these arguments to arrive at the number that will be used for setting rates.

 Reasonable Rate of Return

 The return on equity is the profit component of the utility’s revenue requirement.
-Therefore, the return on equity component includes an adder for the taxes owed on the profit.
+Therefore, the return on equity component includes an adder for the taxes that the utility will pay on its profit.

-The cost of debt and the dividends on preferred stock are usually non-controversial and can be taken directly from the utility’s books and records.
+The cost of debt and the dividends on preferred stock are usually non-controversial.
+They can be taken directly from the utility’s books and records.

-The return on equity is more controversial.
-The United State Supreme Court has decided that the regulated return on equity should be equal to return a return on investments that have risks that are comparable to the utility’s.
+The return on equity is a bit more controversial.
+The United States Supreme Court has decided that the regulated return on equity should be equal to the return on investments that have risks that are comparable to the utility’s.
 Historically, the utility and the other parties presented extensive arguments for their preferred returns on equity.
-In recent years regulatory agencies have found ways to reduce the contentiousness of this issue.
+In recent years, however, regulatory agencies have found ways to reduce the contentiousness of this issue.

 Investment in Used and Useful Plant

-As with the operating cost component, the investment component starts with net investment for operating plant taken from the utility’s books and records.
+As with the operating cost component, the investment component starts with net investment in operating plant appearing in the utility’s books and records.
 Unless the regulatory agency makes adjustments, it will use the raw investment values in the ratemaking formula.
-However, once again, the parties will generally advocate adjustments to these raw investment values.
-For example, the parties will advocate additions or disallowances for investments in facilities that are expected to be either added to, to taken out of, service during the rate effective period.
+However, once again, the parties in the ratemaking proceeding will generally advocate adjustments to these raw investment values.
+For example, the parties might advocate additions or subtractions for investments in facilities that are expected to be either added to, to removed from, service during the rate effective period.

 The Investment component was very contentious during the 1980s when large new nuclear plants were under construction and about to come on line.
-Because of diminishing customer energy usage, these plants looked like they might not be needed and were referred to as “excess capacity”.
+Because of diminishing customer electric usage, these plants looked like they might not be needed and were referred to as “excess capacity”.
 Parties representing customers argued that the investment in the new plants should be excluded from rates because they were not going to be “used and useful” in providing service.
 Because of the potential that they might not be able to earn a return on their investment in these plants many utilities cancelled plans for their construction.

 Conversion of Revenue Requirement to Electric Rates

-For ratemaking purposes, the regulatory agency uses the the revenue requirement as the total revenue that the utility may recover during any 12 month period.
+The regulatory agency uses the the revenue requirement as the total revenues that the utility may recover during any 12 month period.
 So how is that revenue requirement converted to the electric rates that a customer will see on his bill?

 First, the regulatory agency will allocate the revenue requirement equitably among each of its rate classes, typically, industrial, commercial and residential.
 This is sometimes referred to as “dividing the revenue pie”.